sassenagh/timetracker/README.md

 ### Prerequisites

-You need to have Docker and docker-compose already installed.
+You need to have Composer, Docker and docker-compose already installed.

 ### Installing